 A 5.9 magnitude earthquake hit eastern Afghanistan at about 1:24 a.m. local time on June 22.

 The epicenter was located about 28.5 miles southwest of Khost, near the border with Pakistan.
-It was about 6.2 miles deep, which should make the impact localized but extensive.
-The hardest-hit area is Paktika province, in Gayan, Nika, Barmal and Zirok.
+It was about 6.2 miles deep, which made the impact localized but extensive.
+The hardest-hit areas were the communities of Gayan, Nika, Barmal and Zirok in Paktika province.

 More than 119 million people across a 310-mile area, including Afghanistan, Pakistan and India, felt the earthquake’s tremors.
-There have been ongoing aftershocks of varying intensity.
+There were ongoing aftershocks of varying intensity, including one on June 24 that measured 4.3 magnitude and killed and injured several people.

 (Photo: Earthquake damage in Afghanistan on June 22, 2022.
 Credit: Bakhtar News Agency via Twitter)